 - Intergenerational identity development

 The RTG's English-language qualification program at BIGSSS includes a 36-month structured curriculum.
 It follows the principles of demand-tailored education, close supervision, progress monitoring, and effective funding.
 Doing a PhD at BIGSSS also means deciding for a program at an international graduate school which relies on the active engagement of its fellows in peer exchange, events and office life.

-As an inter-university institution, BIGSSS is located at the University of Bremen and Jacobs University.
+As an inter-university institution, BIGSSS is located at the University of Bremen and Constructor University.
 Successful SELF applicants receive work contracts, workspace and IT infrastructure at one of the two universities.
 To support early scientific independence, BIGSSS provides additional funds for conducting, presenting and publishing research.
 Courses and events take place on both campuses and PhD fellows are encouraged to engage with scholars from all of Bremen's social science research institutes.